 Facility insurance is a form of auto insurance for drivers who can’t get approved for traditional insurance because they’ve been deemed too high risk.
 Each insurance company has its own set of criteria for determining what makes someone high risk, but essentially, it boils down to a few things: number of accidents, number of tickets/fines, whether or not your insurance policy has been cancelled due to missed payments, or whether you’ve been found guilty of misrepresentation (also known as insurance fraud).

 Facility insurance is provided through the Facility Association, which is an administrative office that the industry created in 1979 when Ontario made it mandatory for drivers to have insurance.
 The facility association was created in order to guarantee access to auto insurance.
 It’s often referred to as the “insurer of last resort."

 But the facility association doesn’t actually insure drivers.
 It relies on three servicing carriers — RSA, belairdirect and The Co-operators — to administer facility insurance policies and adjust claims on its behalf.
 If you wind up needing facility insurance, you’ll be insured by one of these three companies.

 Facility insurance is offered in only the six provinces and three territories that the facility association serves: New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland and Labrador, Ontario, Alberta, the Yukon, Northwest Territories, and Nunavut.
 Any licensed auto insurance company in these provinces automatically becomes a member of the facility association by way of law and remains a member for as long as they’re licensed to sell insurance.
-The facility association doesn’t serve British Columbia, Manitoba, Saskatchewan or Quebec, because in each of these provinces, auto insurance is provided by the government, not private insurers.
+The facility association doesn’t serve Quebec, and it also doesn't serve British Columbia, Manitoba, or Saskatchewan, because in these three provinces, auto insurance is provided by the government, not private insurers.

 How does facility insurance differ from regular insurance?